7.4 Healthy lifestyles and healthy nutrition

 In Hungary today, sex education is called 'family education' in which sex is mentioned only in passing, or 'sex education', which focuses on the physical aspects of sex.

-According to the results of the Health Behaviour in School-aged Children survey in 2022, nearly half of students in the 9 to 11th grade had already had sexual relationship.
+According to the results of the Health Behaviour in School-aged Children survey in 2022, nearly half of students in the 9 to 11th grade had already had sexual relationships.
 The students who had already had a sexual relationship were most often 15 or 16 years old at the time of their first sexual relationship, and 26% of them had their first sexual experience at the age of 14 or younger.

 Based on the results, the authors recommend to start sex education in the classroom.
 They state that according to popular belief, sex education neither increases sexual interest nor leads to the beginning of a sexual life.
-On the contrary, it is associated with more conscious sexual behaviour later in life, greater relationship satisfaction and fewer abortions.
+On the contrary, it is associated with more conscious sexual behaviour later in life, greater relationship satisfaction, and fewer abortions.

 Subjects including sex education

 In secondary school, the topics of sexuality appear in grades 9-10 within the framework of the subjects of biology and the 'education for family life'.
-They deal with specific problems also such as fishing for sexual data or defence against sexual diseases.
+They deal with specific problems also, such as fishing for sexual data or defence against sexual diseases.

-'Education for family life' is not a compulsory subject, schools can teach it at the expense of their freely planned lessons in grades 1 to 12.
+'Education for family life' is not a compulsory subject.
+Schools can teach it at the expense of their freely planned lessons in grades 1 to 12.
 The framework curriculum for grades 9-12 includes the following major topics:

-• social relationships, communication, conflict management,
+- social relationships, communication, conflict management,

-• personality and values,
+- personality and values,

-• self-awareness and emotional intelligence,
+- self-awareness and emotional intelligence,

-• gender, male/female identity, sexuality, relationships,
+- gender, male/female identity, sexuality, relationships,

-• risks and deviances and decisions,
+- risks and deviances and decisions,

-• consequences and change management.
+- consequences and change management.

 The promotion of health protection in education

 According to a ministry regulation, in the everyday activity of the education institution, they should pay special attention to tasks related to comprehensive health development, including the prevention of abuse and school violence, based on the children's right to health and safety.
-The aim of mental health promotion in the educational institution is to support steady mental development and positively influence personality changes.
+The aim of mental health promotion in educational institutions is to support steady mental development and positively influence personality changes.

 Peer-to-peer education approaches

 Peer-to-peer (teaching each other – learning from each other) is not a new initiative in pedagogy, nor in the content regulations.
-Cooperative study organising methods are mentioned also in the National Core Curriculum (Nemzeti Alaptanterv), in the general introduction of specific fields of literacy and certain subjects.
+Cooperative study organising methods are also mentioned in the National Core Curriculum (Nemzeti Alaptanterv), in the general introduction of specific fields of literacy and certain subjects.

 Collaboration and partnerships